-Since August 2018, Instagrammers are able to request verification directly from the Instagram staff.
+Since August 2018, Instagrammers are able to request verification directly from the Instagram page.
 In this article, the Combin team is about to reveal the process of Instagram verification step by step and uncover some myths regarding the blue checkmark.

 TIP: You can add links to your stories even if you don’t have 10k followers yet with our free tool Combin Scheduler.

 According to Instagram, “Only some public figures, celebrities and brands have verified badges.
 It’s not currently possible to request or purchase a verified badge.”
-Yet, this is not entirely true.
-Anyone can request to be verified (not anyone will be, though).
-Or, theoretically, you can pay money for the verification on the black market.

-Generally and realistically speaking, there are only three ways to be verified on Instagram.
+Generally and realistically speaking, there are only three ways to be verified on Instagram:

 - You should work with a digital agency or a publicist and pay them to have your request submitted.

-- Pay someone at Instagram directly.
+- You pay someone at Instagram directly.

 Many influencers and brands work with agencies or publicists that help them get a blue check on Instagram.
 This is known as ‘Media Partner Support’.